Tanuj22/MediSense/README.md

 ## Motivation

-* For 12hr development hackathon held at IIT-Jodhpur
+* For 36hr software development hackathon held as an event in prometeo (Annual Technical Fest of IIT-Jodhpur).